Police: 3 dead, at least 11 wounded in Philadelphia shooting | Law-Order

 - United States

 Three people have died and at least 11 other people were wounded in a shooting late Saturday night in Philadelphia, authorities said.
-The Philadelphia Police Department responded to reports of a person with a gun in a large crowd.

-Police Inspector D. F. Pace said during a news conference that shots were fired into the downtown crowd and an officer shot at a suspect.
-It is unclear if the suspect was hit.
+Police officers were patrolling the area on South Street in downtown Philadelphia when they heard multiple gunshots and witnessed several suspects firing into a large crowd just before midnight, Police Inspector D. F. Pace said during a news conference.

+Two men and a woman were among those killed in the shooting, he said.
+Their names were not made public by authorities.
 The conditions of those who were wounded by gunfire remain unknown.
-Authorities say no arrests have been made but that two weapons were recovered.
+Two handguns were recovered, including one with an extended magazine, police said.
+No arrests have been made.

-The department said on Twitter to avoid the area and that several people were injured.
+The department said on Twitter to avoid the area.
+South Street is known for its entertainment venues and nightlife with multiple bars, restaurants and businesses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)